Jun (drink): Secondary fermentation

 The secondary fermentation is not required, but adds carbonation and additional flavor that many jun drinkers prefer to the unflavored jun brewed in primary fermentation.
 For this step, the unflavored jun should be bottled in an airtight container with fruits, honey, spices, or any other flavoring agent the brewer wants to add.
 The closed environment prevents the carbon dioxide created from escaping, resulting in carbonation.
 The secondary fermentation should be cultured for 1–3 days at room temperature, and then the bottle should be opened and refrigerated until consumed.
 The longer the secondary fermentation, the more intensely carbonated and flavored the jun will be.

-Health claims

-Jun's two main ingredients, honey and green tea, are each linked to several health claims.
-The two main molecules in honey, flavonoids and polyphenols, are antioxidants, which help protect the human body against harmful compounds.
-Furthermore, evidence suggests that honey serves as an anti-inflammatory, anti-bacterial, and anti-diabetic agent.
-Green tea comes from the plant Camellia sinesis of the Theacae family and is purported to have anticancer, anti-bacterial, and antiviral effects.
-Green tea also contains caffeine, which is connected to increased energy levels.
-Furthermore, green tea has high levels of both theanine and amino acids, which help decrease blood pressure and improve brain and nerve function.

 Jun production

 Within the United States, there are two main jun producers.
 Huney Jun is based in Leavenworth, Washington and brews several flavors of jun.
 This company distributes the drink in local grocery stores as well as on the store website.
 Wild Tonic, based in Arizona, also brews jun locally, but sells it on larger platforms such as Amazon, Instacart, and Uber Eats.
-It is also common for jun to be brewed by hand at home as there are many blogs and recipes available on the internet.
+It is also common for jun to be brewed by hand at home, as there are many blogs and recipes available on the internet.

-Comparisons to similar drinks

-Kombucha
+Comparison to kombucha

-Jun and kombucha are very similar in terms of their brewing methods, and purported health benefits.
-The major difference between the two is their main ingredients.
-Jun is brewed with green tea and honey, whereas kombucha uses black tea and sugar.
-Due to the difference in ingredients, though the taste of jun and kombucha resemble each other, jun is typically fizzier and less acidic.
+Jun and kombucha are similar in terms of their brewing methods.
+The major difference between the two is their main ingredients: jun is brewed with green tea and honey, whereas kombucha uses black tea and sugar.
+Due to this difference, though the taste of jun and kombucha resemble each other, jun is typically fizzier and less acidic.

-Tibicos/water kefir

-Water kefir, also known as tibicos, is fermented with water kefir grains, which are collections of yeast and bacteria, similar to the SCOBY used to brew jun.
-Water kefir originates from Mexico, and is made not with tea but sweetened water, coconut water, or other natural fruit juices.
-Like jun it is typically flavored after it is brewed, but is naturally sweeter than jun.

-Kvass

-Kvass comes from Eastern Europe and is made using fermented bread (typically rye bread).
-Similar to jun and water kefir, it is typically flavored after it is brewed, often with raisins, tree sap, or caraway seeds.
-A popular variation of traditional kvass is beet kvass, which is used as a healthier or gluten-free alternative.